Neko 1.99.1

 flag, which will be set to 1 if running on GPUs, and the use of device_

-to transfer data between the host and the device.
-See Running on GPUs for more information on how this works.We should also add of the following lines in user_setup
+functions.
+See [Running on GPUs](Running on GPUs) for more information on how this works.As usual, we point the user routine to our implementation in user_setup

 This user function can be used to specify Dirichlet boundary values for velocity components u,v,w